 OK, maybe that's a bit too negative.
 I've called for final dances with a stage full of musicians which went really well.
 I remember one Lichfield Festival saying to Heather Bexon and Lin Hetherington, “I'd like to book your band”, to which they replied, “You couldn't afford us” — and it was true!

-Shutting them up — well, in my experience it's not just the beginners you have to shut up.
+The person who requested this topic added “and shutting them up”.
+Well, in my experience it's not just the beginners you have to shut up!
 If they're talking it's probably because you've confused them in the walkthrough.
 Please don't use the school-teacher approach unless you have really good rapport with the crowd.
 Kathy Anderson is very good at quietening people down without anyone taking offence.
 Sometimes you can do it just by your tone of voice — not shouting, but with a bit more edge to it.
 Some callers ramble along talking about things and the dancers actually don't realised they've started the walkthrough.
 You shouldn't need a signal to shut them up — and if you start using one you may find it becomes a habit.
-John Lagden managed to drop his trademark signal, which I think was really impressive.
+John Lagden managed to drop his trademark “Ssh” signal, which I think was really impressive.
 Hilary Herbert says “Right”.
 A school-teacher who shall be nameless uses “Er-hum”.
 Ian Jones uses “Right” and “OK” — often both.
 I often say “The dance starts like this” — but I'm trying to break myself of that one — and no doubt I have other phrases.
 If you must use some phrase to get people's attention, at least vary it!
 But you should be able to get through to them simply by starting the call positively: “Head couples, forward and back”.
 And look at what's happening — you'll soon see if you're getting through.
 “The set at the bottom — are you receiving me!?
 Head couples, forward and back”.

 Sometimes getting the band to play the music quieter can have an amazing effect on the dancers.
 Of course this needs to be when the dancers have learnt the dance and you've stopped calling.
 In a longways dance I sometimes say to the band: “Two more times — one quiet and one loud?”.
 But some bands won't know what to make of this, or will resent you telling them how to play.